Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

-\cite{lorden-as76} performed an extensive performance analysis for testing the mean~$\theta$ of the Gaussian distribution $X_n \sim \Nc(\theta,1)$ with the hypotheses $\Hyp_i: \theta=\theta_i$, ($i=0,1$) in the symmetric case where $\alpha_0=\alpha_1$ and $\Gb\sim \Nc(\theta_\star,1)$, $\theta_\star=(\theta_0+\theta_1)/2$.
+\citet{lorden-as76} performed an extensive performance analysis for testing the mean~$\theta$ of the Gaussian distribution $X_n \sim \Nc(\theta,1)$ with the hypotheses $\Hyp_i: \theta=\theta_i$, ($i=0,1$) in the symmetric case where $\alpha_0=\alpha_1$ and $\Pb_2\sim \Nc(\theta_\star,1)$, $\theta_\star=(\theta_0+\theta_1)/2$.
 The conclusion is that the $2$-SPRT performs very closely to the optimal test with its curved boundaries obtained using backward induction.
 The efficiency depends on the error probabilities, but it was over $99\%$ in all his performed experiments.
 Similar results were obtained by \citet{Huffman-AS83} for the exponential example $f_\theta(x)=\theta e^{-\theta x}$, $x \ge 0$, $\theta >0$.
 Here the $2$-SPRT has efficiency over $98\%$ and almost always over $99\%$ for a broad range of error probabilities and parameter values.

-The results of Theorem~\ref{Th:AOiidKW} can be extended to the multiple hypothesis case.
-Specifically, the modified matrix SPRT defined in \eqref{TiKW2}--\eqref{Test1KW2} is also third-order asymptotically optimal as $\alpham=\max_{1\leq i\leq N}\alpha_i \to 0$ in the class of tests
+The results of Theorem~\ref{Th:AOiidKW} can be extended to the multiple hypothesis case with $N+1$ hypotheses, $N>1$.
+Specifically, the modified matrix SPRT is also third-order asymptotically optimal as $\alpham=\max_{0\leq i\leq N}\alpha_i \to 0$ in the class of tests

 where $\alpha_i(\delta)=\Pb_i(d \neq i)$ and $\alphab=(\alpha_{0}, \alpha_1,\dots,\alpha_N)$ is a vector of given error probabilities, c.f.\ \citet[][Theorem~5.3.3 (page 240)]{TNB_book2014}.